 A spokesperson from ITESM responded by saying the institute wants students to feel comfortable globally, but is also seeing a trend of students working abroad and then returning back to Mexico after a few years.

-“It’s true that new generations don’t have very strong linkages to this city,” said Ricardo Garza, Program Chair for ITESM’s Digital Systems and Robotics Engineering courses.
+“It’s true that new generations don’t have very strong linkages to this city,” said Luis Salgado, Program Chair for ITESM’s Digital Systems and Robotics Engineering courses.
 “If the job they are being offered is challenging and well-supported, they will generally not hesitate.
 However, five of my best students worked abroad for years and then came back home after getting married or having kids, so they don’t all leave forever.”

 Headquartered in Monterrey, ITESM is Mexico’s largest private university, and has begun offering courses in digital systems and robotics, which include computer architecture, robotics applications, and Internet of Things (IoT).
 The institute also has a computer technology side with Big Data, mobile computing, web applications, business informatics, technology infrastructure, and intelligent systems.

 In order to get students learning next-gen technology at a faster rate, ITESM has re-designated some Master’s level courses into undergraduate courses, providing a chance for students to learn complex, advanced topics at an earlier stage.
 The strategy behind this is to find local companies with opportunities for students to apply what they have learnt, pushing the use of these technologies ahead.

 In robotics and IoT, ITESM students work with local start-ups to develop the industry in Monterrey, while larger local companies host tech seminars on campus and sponsor students to attend robotics programming challenges, both nationally and internationally, according to Garza.